-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.

-Refer to the above production possibilities curve.
-At the onset of World War II the Soviet Union's economy was already at full employment.
-Its economic adjustment from peacetime to wartime can best be described by the movement from point:

-A. c to point b.

-B. b to point c.

-C. a to point b.

-D. c to point d.

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.
+Learning Objective: 01-07 Economic growth; present choices; and future possibilities

+Civilian goods ("butter")

+m peacetime

+nd future possibilities

+Level: Moderate

+ell - Chapter 01 #159 Other: Pick un

+Other: Pick-up Type: Graphic

+Soviet

+eacetime to

+nd future possibilities

+nd future possibilities Level: Easy

+2
-184. Any point inside the production possibilities curve indicates:

-- A. the realization of allocative efficiency. - B. that resources are imperfectly shiftable among alternative uses. - C. the presence of inflationary pressures.
+161. (p.
+16) Any point inside the production possibilities curve indicates: A. the realization of allocative efficiency.
+B. that resources are imperfectly shiftable among alternative uses.
+C. the presence of inflationary pressures.
 D. that more output could be produced with available resources.

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.

-185. Unemployment and/or productive inefficiencies:

-- A. cause the production possibilities curve to shift outward. - B. can exist at any point on a production possibilities curve. - C. can both be illustrated by a point outside the production possibilities curve. - D. can both be illustrated by a point inside the production possibilities curve.
+Learning Objective: 01-07 Economic growth; present choices; and future possibilities Level: Easy McConnell - Chapter 01 #161 Other: Pick-up Type: Application 162.
+Unemployment and/or productive inefficiencies: A. cause the production possibilities curve to shift outward.
+B. can exist at any point on a production possibilities curve.
+C. can both be illustrated by a point outside the production possibilities curve.
+D. can both be illustrated by a point inside the production possibilities curve.
+Learning Objective: 01-07 Economic growth; present choices; and future possibilities Level: Easy McConnell - Chapter 01 #162 Other: Pick-up Type: Application 163. (p.
+16) A point inside a production possibilities curve may indicate: A. unemployment.
+B. the inefficient use of resources.
+C. failure to use the best available technology.
+D. all of the above.

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.

-186. A point inside a production possibilities curve may indicate:

-- A. unemployment.

-- B. the inefficient use of resources.

-- C. failure to use the best available technology.

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.

-187. Assume an economy is incurring unemployment and failing to realize least-cost production.
-The immediate effect of resolving these problems will be to:

-A. move the level of actual output closer to the economy's production possibilities curve.

-- B. create a less equal distribution of income. - C. shift its production possibilities curve to the left. - D. shift its production possibilities curve to the right.
+- 164. Assume an economy is incurring unemployment and failing to realize least-cost production. - (p.
+16) The immediate effect of resolving these problems will be to: - A. move the level of actual output closer to the economy's production possibilities curve. - B. create a less equal distribution of income. - C. shift its production possibilities curve to the left. - D. shift its production possibilities curve to the right.

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.
+Learning Objective: 01-07 Economic growth; present choices; and future possibilities

-188. If an economy is operating inside its production possibilities curve for consumer goods and capital goods, this means that it:

-A. can only produce more consumer goods by producing fewer capital goods.

-B. can only produce more capital goods by producing fewer consumer goods.

-$\underline{\mathbf{C}}$ can produce more of both consumer goods and capital goods by using its resources more efficiently.

-D. must improve its technology to produce more output.
+- 165. If an economy is operating inside its production possibilities curve for consumer goods and (p.
+16) capital goods, this means that it: - A. can only produce more consumer goods by producing fewer capital goods. - B. can only produce more capital goods by producing fewer consumer goods. - C. can produce more of both consumer goods and capital goods by using its resources more efficiently. - D. must improve its technology to produce more output.

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.
+Learning Objective: 01-07 Economic growth; present choices; and future possibilities

-189. Which of the following will not require an outward shift of the production possibilities curve?

-A. an upgrading of the quality of a nation's human resources

-B. the reduction of unemployment

-C. an increase in the quantity of a society's labour force

-D. the improvement of a society's technological knowledge
+- 166. Which of the following will not require an outward shift of the production possibilities curve? - (p.
+16) - A. an upgrading of the quality of a nation's human resources - B. the reduction of unemployment - C. an increase in the quantity of a society's labour force - D. the improvement of a society's technological knowledge

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.

-Refer to the above production possibilities curves.
+- 167. Refer to the above production possibilities curves.
 Curve (a) is the current curve for the economy.
-The movement from curve (a) to curve (b) suggests:

-A. a movement from unemployment to full employment.

-B. an improvement in capital goods technology but not in consumer goods technology.

-C. an improvement in consumer goods technology but not in capital goods technology.

-D. a decline in the total output of this society.
+The movement from curve (a) to curve (b) suggests: - A. a movement from unemployment to full employment. - B. an improvement in capital goods technology but not in consumer goods technology. - C. an improvement in consumer goods technology but not in capital goods technology. - D. a decline in the total output of this society.